pem.h

 const char *pass, int pass_len,

-pem_password_cb *cb, void *u);
+pem_password_cb *cb, void *userdata);

-OPENSSL_EXPORT int i2d_PKCS8PrivateKey_nid_fp(FILE *fp, const EVP_PKEY *x,
+OPENSSL_EXPORT int i2d_PKCS8PrivateKey_nid_fp(FILE *fp, const EVP_PKEY *in,

 int nid, const char *pass,